CurrentMediaCreative/Current-Media-Project-Management-System/Project-Implementation-Plan.md

 Each completed step will be marked with ✓ and dated.

 Next steps:
-1. Implement name-based matching system
+1. Handle email notifications for new projects
-2. Add automatic page creation on project/task creation
+2. Set up ClickUp polling system
-3. Handle email notifications for new projects
+3. Test both local-first and ClickUp-first scenarios
-4. Set up ClickUp polling system
+4. Add final polish and documentation